Our commitment to promoting and upholding the rights of people who use social care and childcare services

 - people have access to information about the service to enable informed choice

-Relationship with Equality Act and other UN Conventions
+Relationship with Equality Act and other United Nations Conventions

 In addition to the universal human rights set out above, the following also apply to our work: